Mathematics

 Daily 10-15 minute sessions of ‘Number Sense Maths’ have recently been introduced outside the main mathematics lesson, to secure key concepts of number, knowledge of number facts and fluency in EYFS and Key Stage 1.
 These are continued in lower Key Stage 2, in order to learn and commit times tables knowledge and related division facts to memory.
 We intend to use Number Sense Maths as a vehicle for catch-up and keep-up intervention at Key Stage 2, thereby preventing cognitive overload in KS2 and facilitating sound written calculation and increased opportunities for reasoned practice of prior learning and mathematical investigation.

-In order for learning to ‘stick’ and be committed to the long term memory, resources such as ‘Fluent in Five’ from Third Space Learning or Flashback 4 from White Rose Maths are used at the beginning of mathematics lessons or as Early Morning Work to recall, practice and apply previous learning.
+In order for learning to ‘stick’ and be committed to the long term memory, resources such as ‘Fluent in Five’ from Third Space Learning or Flashback 4 from White Rose Maths are used at the beginning of mathematics lessons or as Early Morning Work to recall, practise and apply previous learning.
 ‘Tagtiv8’ resources are also used to consolidate mathematics via active and outdoor learning.

 Mathematics is a vehicle for developing children’s oracy: teachers plan key questions and expect all children to engage in active listening and to use stem sentences and repetition within a dialogic classroom; this builds the language and confidence required to express, explain, justify and generalise their mathematical thinking, in words, to others.
 Mathematical vocabulary and terms relevant to a unit of work should be promoted in every lesson to support understanding by all pupils, including those with SEND and EAL.

-At The Icknield, we have adopted an inclusive, mastery approach to promote depth of learning for all, with time to deal with misconceptions, to revisit and practice, alongside opportunities to apply mathematics in reasoning and problem-solving, before progressing to the next step.
+At The Icknield, we have adopted an inclusive, mastery approach to promote depth of learning for all, with time to deal with misconceptions, to revisit and practise, alongside opportunities to apply mathematics in reasoning and problem-solving, before progressing to the next step.
 This enables most children to access an age-appropriate mathematics curriculum at approximately the same pace.
 To deepen and broaden children’s experience and understanding, both procedural and conceptual variation are built into lessons, using multiple representations.

 Entry point into a unit of work is determined by what pupils already know and need to learn.
 Mathematics lessons should facilitate Guided Practice followed by initial tasks to be completed independently.
 Struggling learners continue with Supported Practice, where teaching is adapted and tasks are scaffolded as necessary, to enable all pupils to progress and the vast majority achieve the learning intention.
 Reasoning and problem-solving questions are interwoven for all pupils.
-Once pupils have completed sufficient questions independently, they are challenged within the lesson to a Deeper Thinking activity.
+Once pupils have completed sufficient questions independently, they are challenged within the lesson to tackle Deeper Thinking questions.

 Whole-class marking and discussion allow misconceptions to be addressed.
-Daily marking (and self-assessment by older pupils) during/at the end of lessons enables responsive, bespoke intervention (e.g. via verbal feedback and ‘Green for Growth’) to consolidate and practice concepts before the next lesson.
+Daily marking (and self-assessment by older pupils) during/at the end of lessons enables responsive, bespoke intervention (e.g. via verbal feedback and ‘Green for Growth’) to consolidate and practise concepts before the next lesson.
 Groups for such ‘same-day’ intervention are fluid on a daily basis.

 Monitoring via observations, learning walks, planning and book scrutiny, pupil voice and data analysis ensures consistency of approach and early identification of pupils requiring further support at pupil progress meetings.